On definite lattices bounded by integer surgeries along knots with slice genus at most 2: Abstract

 \section{Abstract}

 We classify the positive definite intersection forms that arise from smooth 4-manifolds with torsion-free homology bounded by positive integer surgeries on the right-handed trefoil.
 A similar, slightly less complete classification is given for the $(2,5)$-torus knot, and analogous results are obtained for integer surgeries on knots of slice genus at most two.
-The proofs use input from Yang--Mills instanton gauge theory and Heegaard Floer correction terms.
+The proofs use input from Yang--Mills instanton gauge theory, Heegaard Floer correction terms, and the topology of singular complex plane curves.